What Is WPM in Typing?

 📈 What Is the Average WPM?

-For a full breakdown by age and job role, see Average Typing Speed Statistics.
+For a broader breakdown, visit Average Typing Speed Statistics.

-If your score fluctuates a lot, compare your average of 3–5 tests, not your single best run.
-This gives a fairer picture than one lucky minute.
+If your score changes a lot between tests, compare your average of 3–5 tests, not your single best result.
+This gives a more realistic picture of your everyday typing speed.

 ⚡ How to Improve WPM (Without Losing Accuracy)